RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 All HTML content must be contained within an element that has a `lang` attribute.
 On monolingual pages, it’s enough to add a `lang="en"` attribute (or whatever the page’s language is) to the `<html>` element.

-For pages with multilingual content, each element containing a different language should have an appropriate `lang` attribute.
+For pages with multilingual content, each element containing a different language from the one indicated in the `<html>` element should have an appropriate `lang` attribute.
 For example:

 ```
 <html lang="en">